|Type of Study||Fee|

 - Based at MediaCityUK

 This is a one year top up course that enables students with suitable Higher National Diplomas or Foundation Degrees to develop their academic qualification into a BSc (Hons) degree.

 Taught in state-of-the-arts facilities at MediaCityUK, this course gives you the opportunity to develop professional-level specialisms in broadcast TV.

 With the option to pursue creative, technical or academic routes, you will learn how to shoot live events, develop your own video and audio acquisition and post production skills and may have the opportunity to work on a series of live production briefs with local industry clients.

-You will also undertake a final project which may take the form of a team-led documentary, drama or magazine programme, or an individual piece of research, as well as attending a range of lectures addressing video, sound and lighting equipment, video, audio and streaming formats, compression, storage and display systems, and post production software.
+You will also undertake a final project which may take the form of a team-led documentary, drama, or an individual piece of research, as well as attending a range of lectures addressing video, sound and lighting equipment, video, audio and streaming formats, compression, storage and display systems, and post production software.

 You will commerce practical Video work with the Events module.
 You will learn to shoot events with multiple single cameras as well as acquire key skills in editing.This module is ideal for students who need to further develop professional team working and technical skills as well as those have had little to no previous experience shooting and editing video and are seeking fast track practice and support.
 Creating and sharing professional film crew paperwork is an important part of the module in which you will shoot and submit videos every fortnight in semester one.